-Section 32.
+Section 28.
 Appropriation; Class 4d(1) low-income rental property 2025 and 2026 transition aid.
 Provides transition aid in 2025 and 2026 only for cities in which the net tax capacity of 4d(1) property exceeds two percent of the total net tax capacity in assessment year 2023.
 Provides that the transition aid is calculated as a function of the city's pay 2024 tax rate and an approximation of the reduction in 4d(1) net tax capacity attributable to the classification rate and tier consolidation changes effective beginning in assessment year 2024.
-Directs the commissioner to pay transition aid concurrent with local government aid payments in 2025 and 2026.
-Appropriates money to pay the transition aid.
-Effective for aids payable in 2025 and 2026 only.
+Directs the commissioner to pay transition aid concurrent with local government aid payments in 2025 and 2026 only.

-Section 33.
+Section 29.
 Repealer.
 Repeals definitions of LGA independent variables and the sparsity adjustments that are no longer used under the proposed LGA formula.
 Repeals the city aid adjustments in the LGA formula.
-Repeals the utility valuation transition aid program.
 Effective beginning for aids payable in 2024.